S73FF3N/iwedb/docs/source/sales_tools/index.rst

 Calculation Tool
 ----------------

-With the calculation tool it´s possible to download the contract calcolators in their individual visioning.
+With the calculation tool it´s possible to download the contract calculators in their individual visioning.
 The highest visioning is always the most actual calculator version.
 This have to be used by the sales employee.